Mon-Fri 9am-3pm EST

 You can use the rounded edge of your sponge to smooth out any harsh lines that your sponge might have left.
 There is a great sponge called Droplet Sponge that has fully rounded edges so it is great for creating smooth bases with no harsh lines.

 If you do not want to cover the entire face then use the edge of your sponge to shape your design.
 You can change the shape of your sponge by squeezing it with your fingers to the desire shape.
+See the cat below and how it doesn't go all the way to the edges of the face?

 Another option is to use Rainbow Cakes to create base coats with several colors.
 To load a rainbow cake you will need to get your entire sponge moisten, but make sure to squeeze all excess water out of your sponge before loading it with face paint.
 Then, set the sponge so that the longer end of your face paint sponge is perpendicular to the stripes of your rainbow cake and swipe in the direction of the stripes back and forward until your entire sponge is fully loaded.
 Don’t get too stressed about using Rainbow Cakes since this is an entire technique on its own and we will go over it in a future post.